ankit485803/ChatCoder-s-Haven_IITP/README.md

 - **Syntax Highlighting:** Code editor with syntax highlighting tailored to each supported language
 - **Auto-closing Brackets and Line Numbering:** Enhanced code readability with automatic bracket closing and line numbering
 - **Dark Theme Option:** Improve user experience with a dark theme option for reduced eye strain
-- **Interactive Quizzes:** provided (in Challenge section) section which enhanced interactive learning experience.
+- **Interactive Quizzes:** This feature is under the Challenge Section; a quiz format & provides an interactive learning experience.